gmazet/Rasberryshake/README.md

 # Rasberryshake
-Few python code to extract to view Raspberryshake data
+Few python code to extract and view Raspberryshake data